25 Best Indoor Plants for Your Indian Home

 An elegant, low-light indoor plant with glossy, dark green leaves and striking white, sail-like spathes that resemble flowers.
 Typically grows 1–4 feet tall and spreads in clumps.
 It blooms periodically throughout the year, especially in spring.

-Best placed in east or north-facing areas with low to moderate, indirect sunlight.
-Avoid direct sun as it can scorch the leaves.
+Best placed in areas with low to moderate indirect sunlight.
+Avoid direct sun, as it can scorch the leaves.
 Thrives in evenly moist soil and benefits from occasional misting to maintain humidity.
-Performs well in indoor temperatures.

 Dracaena